JoanofArcGames/com.joanofarcgames.package-constructor/README.md

 # Important statement

-### This package is by no means stable or production-ready.
-Please report any issues you encounter
+### This package is by no means stable or production-ready
+It might break under unpredictable circumstances.
+It might not contain features you expect.
+It might contain bugs
+<br />If you encounter any issues, if you have features you'd want included, if you've found a bug, please, ***file a GitHub issue***

 # Overview